isaacplmann/angular2-contextmenu/README.md

 # angular2-contextmenu

 A context menu built with Angular 2 inspired by [ui.bootstrap.contextMenu](https://github.com/Templarian/ui.bootstrap.contextMenu).
-Bootstrap classes are included in the markup, but there is no explicit dependency on bootstrap.
+Bootstrap classes are included in the markup, but there is no explicit dependency on Bootstrap.
 [Demo](http://plnkr.co/edit/wpJXpEh4zNZ4uCxTURx2?p=preview)

 ## Usage